 All FGDs were facilitated by the lead author, with assistance from two or more co-authors.
 FGDs lasted from 60-120 minutes and followed interview guides developed by our team, either a 13-question version tailored to PPP or a 14-question version for HSCPs.
 Interview guides and the larger study protocol were reviewed and approved by [REB/approval number removed].

 FGDs were audio-recorded and transcribed verbatim by members of the research team.
 After anonymization, transcripts were coded using NVivo 12 qualitative analysis software (42).
 We then carried out a thematic network analysis (43).
 To this end, we incorporated organizing elements from the interview guides into our coding framework which included five “parent” nodes related to pregnancy diet challenges and inequities: Challenges and gaps, Supports, Health, Knowledge, and Solutions.
 After four team members independently coded the same transcript to evaluate inter-coder agreement (inter-coder agreement was over 90%), all transcripts were coded to sub-nodes within the parent nodes.
 Then, through a series of brainstorming sessions, we developed a network of global, organizing, and basic themes extended in a non-hierarchical web (43).
 Themes were distilled and organized into two conceptual maps pertaining to our two research questions.
+This was accomplished through a series of iterative discussions in which all investigators were asked and asked of each other: Does this basic theme reflect or overlap with other basic or organizing themes?
+If not, can it be discarded or subsumed into another basic or organizing theme?
+Does this basic theme nest within its proposed organizing theme?
+If not, why not and where could it nest?
+This process was repeated until all authors agreed that the resulting maps reflected the key relationships among the dominant themes derived from the transcripts.
 Map contours are presented and discussed below, illustrated via quotes selected from the transcripts.

 Stakeholder meeting